alecsloan/cryptolio/README.md

 * Add multi-language support
 * Make it more clear that prices and value changes were updated (maybe similar to what CMC does?)
 * Add link to CMC/CG page if someone clicks on the asset name/symbol
-* Add configuration for hiding CryptoDash title
+* Add configuration for hiding Cryptolio title
 * Add Skeleton for cards while loading
 * Add different layout views (table, main portfolio change chart with small cards, etc.)
 * Move the Simulation, Interest Calculator, and Exit Planning sections to a drawer or modal instead of the card